When I got the call that told me that I had been accepted to participate in the World Race, I was completely shocked.

 Simply put, I believed that I was way too messed up.

 When you meet Maya Kuipers, the first thing you notice is her confident smile.
-Even when you get to know her better, boldness just seems to come naturally to her.
-When you get beyond the “hellos” and learn her backstory, you come away having felt the grace of God.
+When you get to know her better, boldness seems to come naturally to her.
+But when you get beyond the “hellos” and learn her backstory, you come away having felt the grace of God.
 If you’ve faced anxiety or depression or know someone who has, Maya’s story comes as a breath of hope.
 Maya, her mom Shana and sister Kaylee are part of the North Pointe family.
+Support Maya’s mission here.

 Struggles, Breakdowns and Hope